D&D Review: 5 DM Questions to Help Decide If Tomb of Annihilation Should Be Your Next Adventure

-For me, this is a firm “yes.”
 The Wizards team has really gone all out on making Tomb of Annihilation a fun, funny, and exciting adventure.
-The story drops the player characters (PCs) in the mysterious land of Chult, a tropical island complete with jungles, volcanoes, pirates, ancient monuments, and strange native inhabitants.
+The story drops the player characters (PCs) in the mysterious land of Chult.
+It’s a tropical island complete with jungles, volcanoes, pirates, ancient monuments and strange native inhabitants.
 Their mission is to find the source of a deadly Death Curse that is preventing adventures from being brought back from the dead.
-The main villain of the piece is the infamous Arch-Lich Acererak.
-(Seasoned D&D players will recognize the name and cower in fear.)
+The main villain of the piece is the infamous Arch-Lich Acererak (Seasoned D&D players will recognize the name and cower in fear).
 But there is a whole lot more to Tomb of Annihilation that just him.

 How easy is it to DM with the material given?

-In short, it’s not easy.
-New DMs are likely to be a little overwhelmed by the sheer amount of content here–at 200 plus pages, this is a hefty tome.
-But saying that, this is not an insurmountable issue, and the book is very well put together.
+It’s not easy.
+New DMs are likely to be a little overwhelmed by the sheer amount of content here – at 200 plus pages, this is a hefty tome.
+This is not an insurmountable issue, however, and the book is very well put together.
 Therefore, with the right preparation, and when tackled in small chunks, Tomb of Annihilation shouldn’t be impossibly hard.

 There is one additional challenge that this campaign presents DMs which will need to be managed very carefully: the Death Curse.
 If your players are prone to getting very attached to their PCs, they will need to be warned that character death in Tomb of Annihilation is final.
 The Death Curse that is the focus of the story means revivification or resurrection spells will fail.
 Some players will not like this, but it adds a feeling of desperation to the narrative and really helps to heighten the tension.